The Dotted Line Dilemma: Leading Effectively in Matrix Organizations (Leadership Challenges 6/7)

 · Showcase Adaptability: Adaptability and resilience are essential leadership traits that often resonate with highly intelligent individuals.
 Share stories of overcoming obstacles, demonstrate flexibility in the face of new information, and actively engage in problem-solving.
 This conveys your strength as a leader committed to personal and team growth.

 Quote: "The greatest leader is not necessarily the one who does the greatest things.
-[They] are the ones that get the people to do the greatest things." – Ronald Reagan
+They are the ones that get the people to do the greatest things." – Ronald Reagan

 Question: How do you handle leading people older or more experienced than you?
 Comment and share below; we’d love to hear from you!

-The next blog in this series will focus on another leadership challenge of being the only woman in the room.
+The next blog in this series 2/7 will focus on another leadership challenge of being the only woman in the room.

 As a leadership development and executive coach, I work with leaders to sharpen their leadership skills and navigate tricky situations, contact me to explore this topic further.